surniaulula/wpsso-um/readme.txt

 **Version 4.10.0 (2021/11/10)**

 * **New Features**
-	* Added a new WPSSO Google Merchant Feeds add-on to the SSO &gt; Plugin Add-ons settings page.
+	* Added a new WPSSO Google Merchant Feeds XML add-on to the SSO &gt; Plugin Add-ons settings page.
 * **Improvements**
 	* Moved the WPSSO Add Five Stars add-on config to the WPSSO Core plugin.
 * **Bugfixes**